DeloitteAU/react-habitat/README.md

 Most backend systems are capable of doing this automatically.
 An alternative is to use the [data-r-prop-*](#data-r-prop-) option.

-**Single of Double Quotes?**
+**Should I use attribute Single of Double Quotes?**

-Double quotes around attributes values are the most common and our recommendation for setting properties with React Habitat.

-However, there is a known hack of wrapping JSON attributes with single quotes and escaping nested single quotes.
+Double quotes around attributes values are the most common.
+There is a known hack of wrapping JSON attributes with single quotes and escaping nested single quotes.

 example

 `<div data-props='{"restaurant": "Bob\'s bar and grill"}'></div>`

 *We will use this method in the docs to maintain readability.
-However, we strongly recommend you encode in production code.*
+However, we strongly recommend you encode all JSON inside attributes.*

 **[⬆ back to top](#table-of-contents)**